adnanebnz/filament-app/README.md

 - Rename the **.env.example** file to **.env** and configure your **database settings** and set your ```APP_URL``` according to your environement.
 - Run the migrations using ```php artisan migrate```
 - Create your admin account using ```php artisan make:filament-user```
+- Make sure to link the storage in order to upload and view images use ```php artisan storage:link```

 - Run ```php artisan serve``` to run the application on the PHP development server.